Chitwan National Park

 Located in the buffer zone area of the park, this wetland covers an area of 7900 acres.
 It was designated as Ramsar Site in August 2003.
 This forested wetland provides habitat and drinking water to wildlife species.

 - Various lakes and Waterholes

 There are various lakes and waterholes in and around the national park which are worth visiting.
 The lakes and waterholes are the places where birds and animals visit to quench their thirst.
 The lakes like Lake Lamital, Lake Devital, etc are accessible by walking or by taking local transportation.

 The riverside at Sauraha is the best place to be for sunrise and sunset viewing during your stay in Chitwan.
-There are some restaurants along the river banks that are keen to serve you food and drinks while you enjoy the views.
+Some restaurants along the river banks are keen to serve you food and drinks while you enjoy the views.

 Observe local tribal life by visiting a Tharu village, where you will be welcomed and treated as valued guests.

 Park Regulations to follow or things to remember

 - A first-aid kit is recommended to carry by the visitors for their own safety.